Pistons vs. 76ers Player Props Betting Odds

 |1.5 (Over: +176)

-- The 33.5 points prop total set for Embiid on Wednesday is 0.1 more than his scoring average on the season (33.4).
+- Friday's points prop bet for Embiid is 35.5 points.
+That is 1.7 more than his season average of 33.8.

-- He has grabbed 11.5 rebounds per game, the same as his prop bet for Wednesday.
+- His per-game rebound average -- 11.5 -- equals his prop bet over/under in Friday's game.

 Check out all the prop bet options FanDuel has to offer!